How Much Does a Breast Lift Cost?

 What does the total cost include?

-During your initial consultation with a plastic surgeon, they should walk you through a treatment plan to address all of your concerns, such as sagging, nipple position, or lost breast volume after weight loss or breastfeeding.
-This is the perfect time to ask for a personalized breast lift cost quote that includes:
+During your initial consultation with a plastic surgeon, they should affirm whether you’re a good candidate and talk you through a treatment plan that addresses all of your concerns, such as sagging, nipple position, or lost breast volume after weight loss or breastfeeding.

-• Their surgeon’s fee
+• their surgeon’s fee

-• All anesthesia costs
+• all anesthesia costs

-• Any additional fees for surgical supplies
+• any additional fees for surgical supplies

-• Pre- and post-op lab and medical tests
+• pre- and post-op lab and medical tests

-• Follow-up appointments and other postoperative charges
+• follow-up appointments and other postoperative charges

-It’s also smart to ask:
+It’s also smart to ask these questions:

 • How much will you need to budget for prescription medications and any major recovery supplies, like a support bra to help reduce swelling?